Saudis, UAE, Bahrain withdraw envoys from Qatar in security dispute

 The statement said GCC members had signed an agreement on November 23 not to back “anyone threatening the security and stability of the GCC whether as groups or individuals - via direct security work or through political influence, and not to support hostile media”.

-Saudi and other Gulf Arab officials often complain in private about Qatar’s al Jazeera television station, which they see as being openly supportive of the Brotherhood and critical of their governments.
-Al Jazeera says it is an independent news service giving a voice to everyone in the region.

-The Saudi-UAE-Bahraini statement said GCC foreign ministers had met in Riyadh on Tuesday to try to persuade Qatar to implement the agreement.
+GCC foreign ministers had met in Riyadh on Tuesday to try to persuade Qatar to implement the agreement, it said.

-A source close to the Saudi government said pressure on Qatar would continue until it made tangible steps to change its policies.
-“They have to divert their position on many issues and we are waiting for real signs of this, not just talk.”

-A Gulf diplomatic source said: “We expect Qatar to react to what just happened and withdraw from the policies and ideas that have isolated it as a country.
-As people we are very brotherly to one another and we don’t want things to escalate.”

-Reporting by Angus McDowall in Riyadh, Reem Shamseddine in al-Khobar, Rania el Gamal in Dubai and Amena Bakr in Doha; Writing by William Maclean; Editing by Mark Heinrich
+Reporting by Angus McDowall, Reem Shamseddine and Rania el Gamal; Writing by William Maclean; Editing by Mark Heinrich